software-mansion/live-compositor/docs/pages/guides/offline-processing.md

 # Offline Processing

-This guide will explain how to use LiveCompositor for non-real-time use cases.
+This guide will explain how to use LiveCompositor in non-real-time cases.

-By `offline processing` we mean processing in which output produced by LiveCompositor is not synchronized with a real-time clock.
+By `offline processing`, we mean processing in which outputs produced by LiveCompositor are not synchronized with a real-time clock.

 ## Differences overview